-- Address the critical housing shortage and inaccessible, rapidly climbing prices.
-Resolve • issues around housing density.
+Address the critical housing shortage and inaccessible, rapidly climbing prices.
+Resolve issues around housing density.

 Several participants said the housing shortage in Cambridge is critical.
-Some called for targeted high-density development to increase supply (and thus reduce prices), especially around transit hubs and in underused industrial areas, while others opposed more high-density housing, arguing that it would damage the character of Cambridge, and called for more "human scale" development.
+Some called for targeted high-density development to increase supply (and thus reduce prices), especially around transit hubs and in underused industrial areas, while others opposed more high-density housing, arguing that it would damage the character of Cambridge. and called for more "human scale" development.
 Strict land use policies were seen as obstacles to increasing housing supply.
 While some recommended increased supply to reduce price pressures, others argued that an increase in the proportion of affordable housing and/or policies addressing rising prices were needed.
 Others called for measures to protect the historic character of Cambridge and avoid high-rise development.
 One called for low-rise density (5-6 stories) in the style of Paris or Prague, instead of towers.
 Participants called for reduced speculation, especially from overseas investors and non-resident investors generally, including potentially limiting the number of rental/investment properties.
 One cited the high proportion of all-cash purchases as indicative of speculation and foreign investment against which long-term residents could not compete.
-One participant called for new developments to contain a large amount of medium-quality units instead of a smaller amount of luxury units. - Create policies to increase and provide incentives for the creation of more affordable housing specifically.
+One participant called for more units instead of fewer luxury units in new developments.

+Create policies to increase and provide incentives for the creation of more affordable housing specifically.

 Participants generally said that to achieve better affordability in housing, more regulation and policies at the city level were needed to temper market forces.
 One participant emphasized that affordable housing should be considered a right.
-They also said that the City needs to prioritize affordable housing more broadly, training people on Planning Board and in other important roles to be more cognizant of strategies that can achieve a balance of affordable housing.
-There was concern that a significant number of people are on the waitlist for public housing already, and calls for transparency about the number of residents who need or were unable to rise out of low-income housing.
+They also said that the city needs to prioritize affordable housing more broadly, training people on planning board and in other important roles to be more cognizant of strategies that can achieve a balance of affordable housing.
+There was concern that 6,000 people are on the waitlist for public housing already, and calls for transparency about the number of residents who need or were unable to rise out of low-income housing.
 One participant encouraged public accountability for a plan to reach goals of providing housing to those in need.
-It was suggested that the City should use its land for long-term, low-income affordable housing.
+The city should use its land for long-term, low-income and affordable housing.
 Policies need to encourage owners to move their housing into longer-term affordability and developers to add inclusionary housing into their developments.
 Participants called for more use of rent control and stabilization policies to keep affordable housing stock available.
-Someone suggested that the City create a published database of citywide rents.
-One participant pointed to the model of Somerville's inclusionary zoning, which is in Somerville's comprehensive plan.
+Someone suggested that the city create a published database of city-wide rents.
+One participant pointed to the model of Somerville's inclusionary zoning, which is in Somerville's master plan.